Ball Screws

 Backdrive

-The conversion of thrust motion back to torque motion.
-Backdrive can be reduced through a self-locking mechanism.
+The conversion of thrust motion back into torque motion.
+Backdrive can be reduced by using a self-locking mechanism.

 Backlash

-The movement of a screw and nut from its initial position.
+The movement of a screw and nut from its original position.
 Unlike creep, backlash is not caused by vibration or heavy loads.

 Creep

-The movement of a screw and nut from its initial position due to vibration, shock, or intense loads.
+The movement of a screw and nut from its initial position due to vibration, shock, or heavy loads.

 Column Strength

-When a screw is loaded in compression its limit of flexible stability can be exceeded but may end in failing due to future buckling or bending.
+When a screw is loaded in compression, its limit of flexible stability can be exceeded, potentially leading to failure from buckling or bending in the future.

 Critical Speed